fbpx

 Parental Control Apps: Savior or False Messiah?

-A poll taken in the United States suggests that around 80% of parents monitor their child’s use of digital devices in one way or another.
+A poll taken in the United States suggests that around 80% of parents monitor their children’s use of digital devices in one way or another.
 Another study shows that more than 90% of parents who use parental control apps consider them useful.
 Here’s the truth: Parental control apps are only as useful as you make them be.
 If you think they will make your child’s device safe with a magic spell, you will likely be let down.

 These statistics don’t mean anything without involved active parenting from your side.
 But that doesn’t mean parental control apps can’t bring you the good results you’re looking for.
 It does, however, take a good amount of effort on your part and your child’s cooperation to achieve this goal.

 If your child doesn’t like the plan, they will do what they want on their devices.
 No matter how much you try to control them, they will still do what they want.
 If you insist too firmly on setting parental controls, they may try to get another phone secretly to bypass your restrictions.
 It’s your job as a parent to get them on board.
-It’s easier said than done, but getting into parenting, you knew it wouldn’t come easy.
+It’s easier said than done but getting into parenting, you knew it wouldn’t come easy.

 Misusing Parental Control Apps

 Misusing parental control apps might make your child feel as though they’re living under surveillance.
 It might even result in your child’s inability to develop self-control when being handed a digital device.
-If you always monitor your child’s online activities, they may have difficulty developing independence when you eventually remove parental restriction.
+If you always monitor your child’s online activities, they may have difficulty developing independence when you eventually remove parental restrictions.
 It may also make them obsessed with using digital devices.
 That’s because being the target of extreme prohibition tends to have this effect on human beings.

 You need to use these apps to help your child learn self-control with digital devices, not the other way around.
 Tweens and younger kids need more monitoring and restrictions, while teenagers need more privacy and freedom on their devices.
 When using a parental control app, make sure to take this point into account.